Skip to main content

 Trade & Commerce

-They created towns and became the center of Western life, enabling wheat, cattle, and minerals to flow out of the West
+They created towns and became the center of Western life, enabling wheat, cattle, and minerals to flow out of the West.

 Half a century after engines touched pilot to pilot at Promontory, Utah, to complete the first transcontinental railroad, the imprint of the Iron Road was nearly everywhere in the American West.
-Some enthusiastic real estate promoters and railway officials even claimed that the railroads invented the West—or at least the national image of the West.
+Some enthusiastic real-estate promoters and railway officials even claimed that the railroads invented the West—or at least the national image of the West.

-In one day, the stock market plummeted 22 percent shortly after the author became Chairman of the Federal Reserve
+In one day, the stock market plummeted 22 percent shortly after the author became Chairman of the Federal Reserve.

 I’d scrutinized the economy every working day for decades and had visited the Fed scores of times.
 Nevertheless, when I was appointed chairman in August 1987, I knew I’d have a lot to learn.
 That was reinforced the minute I walked in the door.

-Banker J. P. Morgan rescued the dollar and bailed out the nation
+Banker J. P. Morgan rescued the dollar and bailed out the nation.

-For all his previous successes, President Herbert Hoover proved incapable of arresting the economic free fall of the Depression— or soothing the fears of a distressed nation
+For all his previous successes, President Herbert Hoover proved incapable of arresting the economic free fall of the Depression— or soothing the fears of a distressed nation.

-On March 4, 1929, Herbert Hoover took the oath of office as the thirty-first president of the United States.
-America, its new leader told the rain-soaked crowd of 50,0000 around the Capitol and countless more listening to the radio, was “filled with millions of happy homes; blessed with comfort and opportunity.”
+On March 4, 1929, Herbert Hoover took the oath of office as the 31st president of the United States.
+America, its new leader told the rain-soaked crowd of 50,0000 around the Capitol and countless more listening on the radio, was “filled with millions of happy homes; blessed with comfort and opportunity.”

-Foreign trade—import and export alike—has been indispensable in building America from the very start, and many of our worst economic troubles have arisen when that trade wasn’t free enough.
-A historic overview.
+Foreign trade, import and export alike, has been indispensable in building America from the very start, and many of our worst economic troubles have arisen when that trade wasn’t free enough.

 It is not a coincidence that Adam Smith’s The Wealth of Nations and what would one day be the world’s wealthiest nation should both have burst upon the global scene in 1776.